 Results, courtesy of Paull McLaughlin, Wakefield, Australia, taken from his booklet BMX Racing World Championship Results 1978-2009.

-Other famous riders competing were in the Girls classes,
+Other famous riders competing in the Girls classes were:

 Tamara Vakkers (NL), Tanja Madsen (DK) - Girls 9 y., Rianne Busschers - Girls 10 y.
 (NL), Ellen Bollansee - Grils 11 y.
 (B), Tatjana Schocher (CH) and Vikki Overson - Girls 12 y., Anne Carolie Chausson - Girls 13 y.
 (F), Sabine Cavalle - Grils 14 y.
 (F), Arieta Minnema (NL) and Cecile Fressaynet (F), Rebecca Wichman (NL) - Girls 16 y.,

 Liam Batey (GB) - Exp.
 6 & under,